-Once, while Curry was running up and down and slamming against the ropes, Dallas TV announcer Bill Mercer who was at the edge of the ring all the sudden looked up and then after Curry looked down on him, Mercer got kicked with a boot to the face courtesy of Wild Bill Curry.
+Once, while Curry was running up and down and slamming against the ropes, Dallas TV announcer Bill Mercer who was at the edge of the ring all the sudden looked up and then after Curry looked down on him, Mercer got kicked with a boot to the face courtesy of Wild Bull Curry.

-One of Curry’s trademarks was that wherever you hit him he’d clutch his right ear.
+One of Curry’s trademarks was that wherever you hit him, he’d clutch his right ear.
 You could kick him in the leg, he’d grab his ear.
 Stomp his foot, he’d grab his ear.
 Opponents had to be careful with a famous left hook he’d catch you in the gut with, where he’d do a side step and then hit you with a sweeping open hand.
-The slap to his opponent’s gut would make the crowd pop.
+The slap to his opponent’s gut made the crowd pop.

 WATCH: More outlandish pictures of Wild Bull Curry

 When he visited Eric in the hospital, who Kowalski said resembled Humpty Dumpty with bandages around his head, the two began laughing because the incident had been an accident.
-But the press picked it up and wrote that Kowalski was there laughing at his opponent’s misfortune.
+But the press picked it up and wrote that Kowalski was there nefariously laughing at his opponent’s misfortune!

-Kowalski had a very unique physique for the time, at 6’6" and 280 lbs.
-Early in his career, he was very good looking to many women and this was where men started to hate him even before he became "Killer."
+Kowalski had a unique physique for the time, at 6’6" and 280 lbs.
+Early in his career, he was handsome to many women, and this was where men started to hate him even before he became "Killer."

 "I had tremendous imagination,” Kowalski once explained, "I was like a magician when I walked to that ring.
 I performed things people had never seen before."